-The Organa and Clausulae of MS I-Fl Pluteus 29.1
+The Organa, Clausulae and Conductus from MS I-Fl Pluteus 29.1

 I have attempted here to present the music as compactly and in as visually pleasing a fashion as I could muster.
-Of course, these examples do not come close to including the same range of information as in the complete critical edition of the Magnus Liber Organi published by L’Oiseau-Lyre.
-Nevertheless, despite the fact that they engage with the main content of the first five volumes of the MLO series, I would hope that users may find these documents worthwhile in terms of portraying the differing ways editors might respond to the material at hand.
+Of course, these examples do not come close to including the same range of information as in the complete critical edition of the Magnus Liber Organi published by L’Oiseau-Lyre, or the conductus edition of Gordon A. Anderson offered by the Institute of Mediaeval Music.
+Nevertheless, despite the fact that these transcriptions and editions engage with the main content of the first five volumes of both the MLO series and Anderson’s publication, I would hope that users may find these documents worthwhile in terms of portraying the differing ways editors might respond to the material at hand.

 Please acknowledge any re-use or reproduction of the work included in these files.